Web Fraud Attacks Against LLM-Driven Multi-Agent Systems: Abstract

 \section{Abstract}

-With the proliferation of applications built upon LLM-driven multi-agent systems (MAS), the security of Web links has become a critical concern in ensuring system reliability.
-Once an agent is induced to visit a malicious website, attackers can use it as a springboard to conduct diverse subsequent attacks, which will drastically expand the attack surface.
-In this paper, we propose Web Fraud Attacks, a novel type of attack aiming at inducing MAS to visit malicious websites.
-We design 11 representative attack variants that encompass domain name tampering (homoglyph deception, character substitution, etc.), link structure camouflage (sub-directory nesting, sub-domain grafting, parameter obfuscation, etc.), and other deceptive techniques tailored to exploit MAS's vulnerabilities in link validation.
-Through extensive experiments on these crafted attack vectors, we demonstrate that Web fraud attacks not only exhibit significant destructive potential across different MAS architectures but also possess a distinct advantage in evasion: they circumvent the need for complex input formats such as jailbreaking, which inherently carry higher exposure risks.
-These results underscore the importance of addressing Web fraud attacks in LLM-driven MAS, as their stealthiness and destructiveness pose non-negligible threats to system security and user safety.
+With the proliferation of LLM-driven multi-agent systems (MAS), the security of Web links has become a critical concern.
+Once MAS is induced to trust a malicious link, attackers can use it as a springboard to expand the attack surface.
+In this paper, we propose Web Fraud Attacks, a novel type of attack manipulating unique structures of web links to deceive MAS.
+We design 12 representative attack variants that encompass various methods, such as homoglyph deception, sub-directory nesting, and parameter obfuscation.
+Through extensive experiments on these attack vectors, we demonstrate that Web fraud attacks not only exhibit significant destructive potential across different MAS architectures but also possess a distinct advantage in evasion: they circumvent the need for complex input design, lowering the threshold for attacks significantly.
+These results underscore the importance of addressing Web fraud attacks, providing new insights into MAS safety.
+Our code is available at \url{https://github.com/JiangYingEr/Web-Fraud-Attack-in-MAS}.